aicenter/simod/README.md

 ## Prepare Your Own Map

 ### Map Generation Configuration
 Our map downloader uses a rectangular boundaries to download the map.
-First, you need to find coordinates for your area of interest, and then you need to use them in the Amodsim config file.
+First, you need to find coordinates for your area of interest, and then you need to use them in the SiMoD config file.
 Below is an example for New York - Manhattan:

     map_envelope: